Macil/stream_slicing/README.md

 [API Docs](https://doc.deno.land/https://deno.land/x/stream_slicing/partial_reader.ts/~/PartialReader)

-The `PartialReader` class is exported from `partial_reader.ts`, and you instantiate it by calling `PartialReader.fromStream(stream: ReadableStream)`.
+The `PartialReader` class is exported from `partial_reader.ts`, and you instantiate it by calling `PartialReader.fromDenoFsFile(file: Deno.FsFile)` or `PartialReader.fromStream(stream: ReadableStream, options?: PartialReaderOptions)`.
 The class contains the following methods:

 - **limitedRead(maxSize: number)** Like calling read() on a reader of the